ezgi-c/progressive-web-app/README.md

 ### Milestone 1 - MVP (This Lab)

 - ✅ PWA Installable (works on safari on mobile, not on chrome)
-- ✅ Accesses a device feature (only works on localhost)
+- ✅ Accesses a device feature
 - ✅ Responsive layout